-53 Sam's Club stores are closing their doors
+63 Sam's Club stores are closing their doors

 "They raised minimum wage," Sanders told reporters at a press briefing.
 "They are increasing salaries to over a million American workers.
 We think that's a positive."

-In a speech, Treasury Secretary Stephen Mnuchin also thanked Walmart for hiking wages and pointed to the move as evidence that the new Republican tax law is good for American workers.
+Treasury Secretary Stephen Mnuchin also thanked Walmart for raising wages and pointed to the move as evidence that the new Republican tax law is good for American workers.
 The law, which passed before the New Year, offers companies a drastic tax cut by bringing the corporate rate down to 21% from 35%.

 Several companies besides Walmart have announced wage hikes or one-time bonuses for workers, citing the tax cut as the incentive.